BlueBrain/topological_sampling/README.md

 They create the figures and also provide a good starting point for learning how to work with the input and/or analyzed data.

+## Citation

+If you decide to use any part of this software, please reference the following manuscript:

+MANUSCRIPT HERE